Riemannian game dynamics: General properties

-For continuous Riemannian dynamics, a standard Lyapunov argument implies that all $\omega$-limit points of \eqref{eq:RGD} are rest points \textendash\ and hence, by Proposition \ref{prop:stationary}, restricted equilibria of $\game$.
-However, this argument does not extend to discontinuous dynamics and Nash equilibria because it requires continuity of solutions with respect to initial conditions, a requirement which is difficult to establish in our case.
-To circumvent this obstacle, we establish below a \ac{lsc} bound on the rate of change of the potential function.
-In turn, this allows us to apply Proposition \ref{prop:omega} in Appendix \ref{app:dynamics}, which shows that, for dynamics on a compact set, such a bound on the rate of change of a Lyapunov function guarantees global convergence.
+For continuous Riemannian dynamics, a standard Lyapunov argument implies that all $\omega$-limit points of \eqref{eq:RGD} are rest points \textendash\ and hence, by \cref{prop:stationary}, restricted equilibria of $\game$.
+However, this argument does not extend to discontinuous dynamics and \aclp{NE} because it requires continuity of solutions with respect to initial conditions, a requirement which is difficult to prove in our case.
+To circumvent this obstacle, we establish a \ac{lsc} bound on the rate of change of the game's potential function.
+This bound then allows us to apply \cref{prop:omega} in \cref{app:stability}, which shows that, for dynamics on a compact set, such a bound on the rate of change of a Lyapunov function guarantees global convergence.